mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 (Luckily, I never had to go through this myself, thus I have taken this list from [someone who did](https://www.youtube.com/watch?v=KdX51QJWQTA))

 In those days, most CAs also charged money for signing certificates.
-As a result, many people didn't bother providing valid certificates for their personal websites or blogs.
+As a result, many people didn't bother providing valid certificates for their personal websites or blogs (let alone DNS servers).
 Most people probably would have liked to setup proper HTTPS for their site at the time but the effort to get in touch with a CA and also having to pay for it was just not worth it to most people.

 Charging money for this kind of service made sense since the CA had to put in some effort to actually verify that you own